 If your monthly payment, plus utilities and expenses, exceeds 30% – watch out.
 The excess is eating into how much you can save.

-We bought our first home near the peak of the housing marketing in 2008.
+We bought our first home near the peak of the housing market in 2008.
 We sold it about six years later for a loss.
 When I calculated the numbers, it turns out we lived in a 3,000 square foot townhouse for just $600 a month.
 We “lost” money on the investment but we got a fantastic deal on housing.

 Your Car